 1M officer hours saved with new approach to mental health

 Forces will adopt new model to ensure specialist care for health incidents.
-Right Care Right Person to be adopted by forces in England and Wales as toolkit and national partnership agreement launched

 As a national partnership agreement is today (26 July 2023) signed, police forces across England will begin rolling out a new approach to dealing with health incidents where policing is not always the best agency to respond.